axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 1. Compile the contracts in the amplifier [repo](https://github.com/axelarnetwork/axelar-amplifier) using the [rust optimizer](https://github.com/CosmWasm/rust-optimizer) for cosmwasm.

-2. Add a `contracts` object to the `axelar` section of your config.
+2. Add a `amplifier` array to the `axelar` section of your config.
+Each element represents an amplifier instance.
 Change any values as necessary.
 For chain specific contracts (`VotingVerifier`,`Gateway`,`MultisigProver`), there should be one object per chain, where the key is the chain id.
 ```
   "axelar": {
     "amplifier": [